seqan/seqan/manual/source/Tutorial/DataStructures/Indices/StringIndices.rst

 ^^^^^^^^^^^^^^

 The size of a generalized :dox:`FMIndex` depends also on the total number of characters in a :dox:`StringSet` (see :dox:`StringSet#lengthSum`).
 This trait can be configured via the :dox:`FMIndexConfig` object.
+For more information, see the :ref:`tutorial-datastructures-indices-fm-index` section.

 .. includefrags:: demos/tutorial/indices/base.cpp
       :fragment: config